 Many countries in the world have recognized the importance of titanium alloy materials, researched and developed them successively, and obtained practical applications.

 In 1766, Lehman from Germany analyzed a Siberian ore and determined that it contained lead.
 This ore was classified as Siberian red lead.

 In 1797, the French chemist Nicholas Louis Vauquelin was attracted by a bright red ore that was also mined in the Siberian gold mine, and a new element was found in this ore, namely chromium, and the following year used carbon reduction to produce metallic chromium.

-Chromium is widely used in metallurgy, chemical industry, cast iron, refractory, and high-precision technology because of its excellent properties such as hardness and brittleness and corrosion resistance.
+Chromium is widely used in metallurgy, the chemical industry, cast iron, refractory, and high-precision technology because of its excellent properties such as hardness and brittleness, and corrosion resistance.

 Zirconium is named after zircon, which has been used as jewelry by humans for centuries.
 Zircon is also mentioned in the Bible, calling it one of the 12 gemstones worn by the High Priest of Israel.

 The discovery and extraction of zirconium were mainly attributed to two chemists, German chemist Martin Heinrich Klaproth and Swedish chemist Jöns Jacob Berzelius.
 These two chemists have made extraordinary contributions to the discovery and purification of zirconium.

 In 1789, the German chemist Martin proved that zircon was not a diamond, clarifying the misunderstanding of zircon.
 He heated zircon with a reactive compound, sodium hydroxide, and found that the two reacted to form an oxide.
 Martin believes that this oxide contains a new element.
 He named the new oxide zirconia.
 35 years later, in 1824, Swedish chemist Jöns Jacob Berzelius first produced pure zirconium.